ModeEric/ModeEric.github.io/about.md

 ### Industry Impact

-I've been fortunate enough to have a wide variety of experiences with industry so far.
-With my time as a student, I had internships with GSoC in my freshman year, Mr. Cooper in my sophomore year, and Capital One in my junior year, leading to a full time offer.
-I also was involved with student run organizations that worked with startups on campus, such as Disrution Lab where I became a Project Manager and NeurotechX@UIUC where I was the Vice President.
-Currently, I work as a **Full-time Software Engineer at Capital One**.
-Please see my experience page for more info about each role.

-### Research Excellence
-My research has been published in top-tier venues including **ACL Findings** and the **SIGIR LiveRAG Workshop**.
-This work focuses on making AI systems more efficient and practical, particularly in domain-specific applications.
+I've been fortunate to work across startups and large companies.
+During school, I interned with [Google Summer of Code](https://summerofcode.withgoogle.com/), Mr. Cooper, and Capital One (which led to a full-time offer).
+I also contributed to student-led orgs like [Disruption Lab](https://disruptionlab.ai/) and [NeurotechX@UIUC](https://neurotechx.com/).
+I'm currently a **Full-time Software Engineer at Capital One**.
+See more on my [experience]({{ '/experience' | relative_url }}).

 ## Research Focus